rstudio/shinyloadtest/README.md

 With the recording in hand, we’re ready to run the load test.
 The actual test is conducted outside of R using the `shinycannon` command-line tool.
-You can run it using your system’s terminal or console program, or you can run it from the RStudio terminal tab.
-A typical run looks like
+You can run it using your system’s terminal or console program, or you can run it from the RStudio IDE’s terminal tab.
+A typical run looks like this:
-this:

     shinycannon recording.log https://shinyapp.example.com/ --workers 5 --loaded-duration-minutes 2 --output-dir run1